unfulvio/wp-currencies/README.txt

 == API ==

-If you use WP API, WP Currencies will automatically register the following endpoints:
+If you use WP API (https://wordpress.org/plugins/json-rest-api/), WP Currencies will automatically register the following routes:

 `/currencies/`
 will respond with currencies data (currency code, currency name, symbol, separators, etc).